preignition/program-user-guide/docs/app/survey/tutorial/session-4-distributing.md

 description: Learn how to activate, test, and distribute your survey to respondents.
 ---

-# Session 4: Testing and Sharing Your Survey
+# Training Course Session 4: Testing and Sharing Your Survey

 ## Overview